EvanHuang7/ai-tools/README.md

 - Create docker secrets for Docker swarm services to consume first
   - ⚠️ Note: Remember to replace your url string to real a url string
   - Create secrets for all env variables if there are more
+  - The raw bytes secret stored within the Swarm manager nodes will be available inside the container **as a file** at: `/run/secrets/secret-name` (eg. `/run/secrets/redis-url`)

 ```
 printf 'your url' | docker secret create supabase-postgres-database-url -